Skip to main content

 • “Much better than the built-in SteamVR or Oculus overlays; the UI is aesthetically pleasing and, more importantly, has great utility.”

-• “The visuals are clean, it's easy to figure out, and lets you control your music (I used Spotify).
+• “The visuals are clean, it's easy to figure out, and it lets you control your music (I used Spotify).
 The keyboard is a full one that feels good to use and even lets you check your system's performance.”

 • “+ nice aesthetics.”

 • “However, I found that there were many bugs with the overlay system itself and couldn't get the menu to show even though I reset the system software and looked up many different solutions like changing out my graphics card (which I did and nothing happened).
-If I were to buy this again, I would not recommend this.”
+If I were to buy this again, I would not recommend it.”

 • “The other overlays have had weird quirks with window capture, mouse positions being incorrect, graphical glitches, and just not being able to interact with windows like Discord.”